Fire Sprinkler Inspections: What to Consider Before Implementing Local ITM-Reporting Services

 - NAFED has over 12 state associations in the U.S.

-The NFSA, AFAA and NAFED recognize the potential benefits associated with the inclusion of the ITM-reporting service systems into the current ITM process and are suggesting that the decision on utilizing an ITM-reporting service is delegated to the local stakeholders, under the conditions of meeting current fire protection and life safety codes and standards, and not adding any costs or complexity without a clear and quantifiable benefit to all stakeholders.
+The NFSA, AFAA and NAFED recognize the potential benefits associated with the inclusion of the ITM-reporting service systems into the current fire sprinkler inspections process and are suggesting that the decision on utilizing an ITM-reporting service is delegated to the local stakeholders, under the conditions of meeting current fire protection and life safety codes and standards, and not adding any costs or complexity without a clear and quantifiable benefit to all stakeholders.
 The named fire protection industry associations remain in an open dialogue with all stakeholders and are encouraged and determined to improve compliance while addressing any concerns with this growing technology that might be identified by their members.

 NFSA, AFAA, NAFED and other fire protection trade associations are key stakeholders who can assist all fire protection personnel with NFPA 25, NFPA 72, and other ITM requirements in NFPA codes and standards with training as well as provide an information exchange and expert technical assistance.